<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 Universal Design Bathroom Tips

-Universal design, also known as aging in place design, is the concept of designing a space that is safe and functional for the many years ahead of you.
-Oftentimes, people are concerned about the aesthetics of universal design features making a home feel unattractive.
+Universal design, also known as aging-in-place design, is the concept of designing a safe and functional space for the many years ahead of you.
+Often, people are concerned that the aesthetics of universal design features make a home feel unattractive.
 We are here to tell you not to worry!
 These spaces can be functional, safe, and beautiful.
 Below are five of our favorite features to prove just that.

 Folding Bench